Darthan184/Custom-Challenges-SFS1/README.md

 "priority" : {int value} (default 0)
 * indicates how to sort this challenge, is a small signed integer, higher numbers appear at the top of the list.

-"title" : {string value} (default "")
+"title" : {string value} (required if icon is supplied)
 * The title to be used, N.B. not automatically translated (the in-game ones are translated).
 A sub-string like \[\[3A\]\] or \[\[0.5R:Moon\]\] , specifying planet-relative units will be replaced with a value in m, km, Mm, Gm, Tm or ly.
 The planet defaults to the one in ownerName

-"description" : {string value} (default "")
+"description" : {string value} (required if icon is supplied)
 * The description to be used, N.B. not automatically translated (the in-game ones are translated).

-"ownerName" : {string value} (default "")
+"ownerName" : {string value} (required if icon is supplied)
 * The name of the planet that is the 'owner' of this challenge.
-This specifies the planet the challenge appears under
+This specifies the planet the challenge appears under.

-"challengeDifficulty" : {string value} (default "")
+"challengeDifficulty" : {string value} (required if icon is supplied)
 * The challenge difficulty indicator to be used (will be translated).
 Possible values: Easy, Medium, Hard, Extreme

 "returnSafely" : {bool value} (default false)